Independence Day (Azerbaijan)

 Independence Day (Müstəqillik Günü) is a national holiday in Azerbaijan marking the anniversary of the founding of the Azerbaijan Democratic Republic (ADR) on 28 May 1918.
 Since 1990, Republic Day is celebrated as a national holiday in Azerbaijan.

 Until 2021, it was marked as Republic Day.
 In October 2021, it was renamed and became Independence Day.

-History of Republic Day
+History of Independence Day

 The Russian Empire was overthrown by the short-lived February Revolution in 1917.
 The national movement of people who were trampled by the tyranny existed in the country started.
 On 28 May 1918 the Azerbaijan Democratic Republic (1918–1920), the first secular democratic state in the Muslim East was proclaimed.
 The Azerbaijan Democratic Republic, founded by Mammad Amin Rasulzadeh, was the first parliamentary republic and the first democratic, legal and secular state in the Turkic and Islamic world.